woojiahao/Taiga/docs/moderation_system.md

 through the use of strikes and to have a consistent system in moderating the system to ensure a fair and balanced chances are given to each and every user.

+## Muted Role
+In order for the moderation system of Taiga to work effectively, you have to set up the muted role via the use of the `?setup` command.

+More information on this can be found in the [bot basics](bot_basics.md?id=muted-role) section of the documentation.

 ## Strikes
 User infractions are handled via strikes, which can hold weights from 0 to 3.
 A user can be infracted using the `strike` command.